|Nathan Bedford Forrest|

 June 10, 1854 – The first class of United States Naval Academy students graduated.

-June 10, 1861 – During the Civil War, at the Battle of Big Bethel, Confederate troops under John B. Magruder defeated a much larger Union force led by General Ebenezer W. Pierce in Virginia.
+June 10, 1861 – During the Civil War, at the Battle of Big Bethel, what is considered the first land battle of the war, Confederate troops under John Bankhead Magruder defeated a much larger Union force led by General Ebenezer W. Pierce and General Benjamin Butler in Virginia.

 June 10, 1864 – During the Civil War, at the Battle of Brice's Crossroads, Confederate troops under Nathan Bedford Forrest defeated a much larger Union force led by General Samuel D. Sturgis in Mississippi.
-The battle continued into the next day and Forrest was able to capture 1,600 troops, 16 cannons and 176 supply wagons.
+Sturgis's command suffered over 600 killed and wounded and over 1,600 captured—more than a quarter of the entire force.
+Forrest's force suffered less than 600 killed and wounded, and the Confederates captured 16 cannons and 176 supply wagons.
 Forrest’s reputation grew substantially because of this victory.

 June 10, 1865 – American physician and explorer Frederick Cook was born in Callicoon, Sullivan County, New York.
 He is noted for his claim of having reached the North Pole on April 21, 1908, a year before April 6, 1909, the date claimed by American explorer Robert Peary, and the accounts were disputed for several years.
 His expedition did discover Meighen Island, the only discovery of an island in the American Arctic by a United States expedition.